augarrett/AUKTAVIANG_MINIPROJECT/README.md

 git clone https://github.com/augarrett/AUKTAVIANG_MINIPROJECT
 ```

-Run the following.
-Please make sure to supply the path to your private key.
+You will need a private key to continue.
 If you dont have a private key available you can create one using the following.
-This will create a key file at ~/.ssh/id_rsa
 ```
 ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
 ```
+Run the following to setup environment, run ansible playbook, run inspec test

 ```
 chmod +x run.sh && ./run.sh <<location_of_private_key>>